pkolyvas/ghost/README.md

 # The GitHub Org Scrape Tool

 GHOST is a set of simple ruby scripts which leverage [Octokit](https://github.com/octokit/octokit.rb) in order to produce compliance or auditing... are you bored yet?
 I am.
+I just want to know if there are any ghosts in my org.

 You're here because you need to make lists.
-These simple scripts will allow you to produce list of:
+These simple scripts will allow you to:
-- Users in a GitHub Org
+- List users in a GitHub Organization
-- Org teams
+- List the teams in a GitHub Organization
-- Users on teams in the Org
+- List the users on the teams in a GitHub Organization
-- Repos for teams in the Org
+- List the repositories and their teams in a GitHub Organization

 Hopefully that's enough of a blueprint to help you get any other lists generated.

 Requirements:
 - install bundle via gem (on OS X you'll need `sudo`)
+- Membership in the organization you'd like to scrape

-## Installatoin:
+## Installation:

 Get set up: